WimpieRatte/SharedFiles/P24_e07_GitCommandsSoFar.md

 	# When pushing a new branch:
 	git push --set-upstream origin <branchname>

+#list all local branches:
+git branch
+#list all remote branches:
+git ls-remote #doesn't need a "git fetch" first
+#list all branches: (locally and remote)
+git branch -a #needs a "git fetch" first for the remote ones to be up to date

 #get all remote branches into local:
 for branch in `git branch -r | cut -d '/' -f2-` ; do git checkout $branch && git pull origin $branch ; done

+#get specific branch into local:
+git pull origin <branchname>
+git checkout <branchname> #from here on, it will show up with "git branch"

+git fetch #nb before doing a diff git diff origin/<branchname> #check differences for the branch git merge origin/<branchname> #merges with the main from origin git pull #combines fetch and merge for current branch git revert <id> #reverts to the applicable gitid